Jacinta Nampijinpa Price

-Jacinta Yangapi Nampijinpa Price ([jaŋabi nambiɟ̊inba]; born 12 May 1981) is an Australian politician from the Northern Territory.
+Jacinta Suzette Yangapi Nampijinpa Price ([jaŋabi nambiɟ̊inba]; born 12 May 1981) is an Aboriginal Australian politician.
+She is of Irish, Scottish and Warlpiri descent.
 She has been a senator for the Northern Territory since the 2022 federal election.
-She is a member of the Country Liberal Party, a politically conservative party operating in the Northern Territory affiliated with the national Coalition.
-She is also a singer/songwriter and has worked in children's television.
-She is of Aboriginal Australian heritage.
+She is a member of the Country Liberal Party, a conservative party operating in the Northern Territory and affiliated with the Liberal–National Coalition on a federal level.
+Since May 2025, she has sat with the Liberal Party in federal parliament, having formerly sat with the Nationals.
+She was the shadow defence minister until September 2025.